mark-ting/uac-test/README.md

     UAC2 noMod FF 100.csv

 ##System Requirements##
-* Windows 7 or later (command line yo!)
+* Windows 7 or later
 * Python 3 (for script only)

 ##Additional Notes##
-This project is only meant to be a fun exercise in code (and marginally useful for proving theorycrafting shenanigans) and is intended to be superseded by a GUI version.
-(Link will be here when available!)
+This project is only meant to be a fun exercise in code (and marginally useful for proving theorycrafting shenanigans) and is intended to be superseded by a [GUI version](https://github.com/mat3049/uac-test-gui).